 Because occupations involving physical labor dominate the local economy, Missouri City is generally considered to be a blue-collar town.
 60.66% of the Missouri City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Missouri City is a city of construction workers and builders, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Missouri City who work in office and administrative support (18.85%), management occupations (7.38%), and maintenance occupations (2.46%).

-Missouri City’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Missouri City’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Missouri City has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Missouri City has few renters and college students.
 But the biggest reason it is quieter in Missouri City than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Missouri City may be for you.

-Missouri City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Missouri City does not have a public transit system used by locals to get to and from work.

 The per capita income in Missouri City in 2022 was $34,906, which is wealthy relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $139,624 for a family of four.
 However, Missouri City contains both very wealthy and poor people as well.